yokolet/rainy-days/README.md

 #### Run the app in development environment

-The command below is used for development and starts Rails and vite servers.
+This command starts Rails and vite servers in development environment.
+Both frontend and backend changes are reloaded and reflected to a web page.

 ```bash
 $ bin/dev